dpi-tta-slides/sdf-overview/PITCHME.md

 # Welcome 😁
-- Thank you embarking on this journey with us.
+- Thank you for embarking on this journey with us.

 ---

 # Let's get to know each other!
-- Please form groups of 3-4 with people sitting around you, and share:
+- Please form groups of 3-4 and share:
     - Your name.
     - Where you're from and which neighborhood you live in now.
     - Why did you sign up for this course?